| The Roosevelt Institute’s Jessica Forden on long-term care

 | Shalini Kathuria Narang

 | People are considered to need long-term care when they have trouble with daily functioning, often measured by some combination of difficulty with activities of daily living and instrumental activities of daily living, or cognitive decline.
 A new report titled How Long-Term Care Costs Drain the Middle Class and Deepen Intergenerational Wealth Inequality presents the economic challenges that often accompany this situation.
-In this interview, author Jessica Forden—a PhD candidate in economics at The New School and a research fellow at the Schwartz Center for Economic Policy Analysis—discusses her findings.
+(Learn more about the report.)

 Can you speak about the forgotten middle emphasized in the report?